uvarc/courses/workshops/cli/partII.md

 **Your turn:**

-6. Print a unique list of Streptococcus, Staphylococcus, and Lactobacillus genera in the 16S microbial database.
-File: ./data_archive/data/16SMicrobial.fasta
+6. Print a unique list of reference sequences belonging to Streptococcus, Staphylococcus, and Lactobacillus genera in the 16S microbial database.
+File: `./data_archive/data/16SMicrobial.fasta`

 7. Calculate a histogram of various Lactobacilli species in the 16S microbial database.
 Print the top10 rows.
-File: ./data_archive/data/16SMicrobial.fasta
+File: `./data_archive/data/16SMicrobial.fasta`

 8. Print the top 5 chromosomes with most transcripts mapped.
-File: ./data_archive/data/sample_transcripts.gtf
+File: `./data_archive/data/sample_transcripts.gtf`